SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

 SharePoint Embedded provides a comprehensive set of user experience features like open & edit of Office files, file preview or in-app search that you can use to build the right user experiences for your applications.

 ## Open & edit using Office

 Office documents from SharePoint Embedded applications can be opened for viewing, editing and collaborating using either on the web, or Office applications for a richer viewing and editing experience.
 Learn more about [Office experiences available on SharePoint Embedded](./office-experience.md).

-You can set up your applications to launch Office when a user clicks on an Office document within your application.
+You can set up your applications to launch Office when a user selects on an Office document within your application.
 This includes options to directly launch an Office application or to open it in a specific mode, such as view (for read-only content) or edit (for editing mode).
 Learn how to [configure the right Office Experience for your Office Documents](../../tutorials/launch-experience.md)

 ## Preview content